puppetlabs/puppetlabs-websphere_application_server/README.md

 ### Installation dependencies

 The basic setup of the WebSphere Application Server has dependencies in the software installation steps.
 The module requires the types to be installed in the same manifest in the order of class -> instance -> fixpack -> java.

-An example is provided below
+See the example provided below:

 ```
 file { [